corvinedev/AlBhedify/README.md

 Set and modify options for highlighting AlBhedified letters.
 You can disable color coding of translations with this command, and you can change the color code used to highlight AlBhedified letters and the normal color code used for regular letters.

-**This should probably be 0.
-Keep in mind that if the last character in a translated section of text was AlBhedified, and `Use Color` is `true`, then any text following the `Close Tag` will get rendered with the color code for `Normal Color`.**
+**`Normal Color` should probably be 0.
+Keep in mind that if `Use Color` is set to `true`, then the color code for the normal color will be placed after the last AlBhedified character.**

 ### Set Tags